aprescott/tenuki/README.md

 # Simple usage

-Create a new `tenuki.Board` instance with a DOM element, then call `setup()`, which displays the board itself and configures click handlers on each intersection:
+Create a new `tenuki.Game` instance with a DOM element, then call `setup()`, which displays the board itself and configures click handlers on each intersection:

 ```html
 <link rel="stylesheet" href="build/tenuki.css">